bennyrags/dreamcatcher/README.md

     ```
     SERVER_SESSION_SECRET=secret code
     ```
- In `.env` file, replace `superDuperSecret` with some long random string for security.
+ In `.env` file, replace `secret code` with some long random string for security.
 You can use a site like  [https://passwordsgenerator.net/](https://passwordsgenerator.net/).
-If you don't do this step, create a secret with less than eight characters, or leave it as `superDuperSecret`, you will get a warning.
+If you don't do this step, create a secret with less than eight characters, or leave it as `secret code`, you will get a warning.

 * Start postgres if not running already by using `brew services start postgresql`
 * Run `npm run server`
 * Run `npm run client`